chop-dbhi/avocado/docs.md

 #### Example

-This enables using all the wonderful metadata API documented above dynamically:
+This enables using the metadata dynamically in templates through the API, which is documented above.

 ```django
 {% avocado load field "library.author.name" as author %}